 You can find other genealogies in my ‘Lines of descent’ and ‘Moving targets and violent geographies’ (DOWNLOADS tab); see also Predatory networks.

 For links to my 12 extended commentaries on Grégoire Chamayou‘s Théorie du drone: Theories and counter-theories of the drone

 On Jean-Baptiste Jeangène Vilmer‘s critique of Chamayou: Ideology of the drone

 (g) Drones and airstrikes

 On a drone-mediated air strike in Uruzgan (Afghanistan) on 21 February 2010 – the classic strike that virtually all extended commentaries on drone warfare hit upon – see Angry Eyes (1) and Angry Eyes (2); and don’t miss the screenshots from the reconstruction of the attack in Sonia Kennebeck’s National Bird.
-And Meatspace? provides a supplementary discussion of the strike and, crucially, its aftermath.
+For further discussion of the strike see Landscapes of interference, while Meatspace? provides a supplementary analysis of the corporeality of the strike and, crucially, its aftermath.

 For a detailed analysis of an airstrike on two hijacked tankers near Kunduz – that resulted in dozens of civilian casualties – see Kunduz and ‘seeing like a military’; the questions raised there about militarised vision intersect with those detailed in ‘Angry Eyes’ (above), on which see also Predator View.